Skip to content

 This quickstart guides you through installing the Agent Development Kit (ADK) for TypeScript, setting up a basic agent with multiple tools, and running it locally either in the terminal or in the interactive, browser-based dev UI.

-This quickstart assumes a local development environment (VS Code, WebStorm, etc.) with Node.js (v18+ recommended), npm/yarn, and terminal access.
+This quickstart assumes a local development environment (VS Code, WebStorm, etc.) with Node.js (v18+ recommended), npm, and terminal access.
 This method runs the application entirely on your machine and is recommended for development and testing.

 Navigate to the directory where you want to create your project and create a new folder: